Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

 over the affine toric variety $\spec \C[\NE(Y)]$.
 The fibres of $\X \to S$ have log-canonical singularities, and a restriction of the family gives a smoothing of the special fibre

 corresponding to the large complex structure limit.
 A crucial point is that the restriction to the structure torus,

 is a versal family of deformations of $(U, \Omega)$ as a log Calabi-Yau surface.
-(A proof of the latter statement is announced in \cite{ghk}, Section 0.2, as well as in \cite{ghkModuli}, Section 1).
+A proof of the latter statement is announced in \cite{ghk}, Section 0.2, as well as in \cite{ghkModuli}, Section 1; recently, a proof has appeared in \cite{LaiZhou}.
 Thus, in particular, $(U, \Omega)$ appears as a fibre of its own mirror family.

 In \cite{ghk}, Section 0.5, homological mirror symmetry conjectures are formulated for the induced family $\X \to T_Y$.
 As we discuss more precisely in Section \ref{GHKSec}, it is known that the complex parameters $T_Y$ correspond both to the periods of the holomorphic symplectic form $\Omega$ on the fibres $\X_s$ and to the choice of a complexified K\"ahler class $B + {\rm i}\omega$ on $U$, restricted from $Y$.